 “One in 13 children in the U.S. has at least one food allergy, and reports show that anaphylactic food reactions have climbed dramatically in recent years,” said Lois A. Witkop, Chief Advancement Officer at FARE.
 “It’s clear that food allergies are a serious public health issue that we all must take seriously.
 The Teal Pumpkin Project provides an opportunity for all of us to show empathy for kids who often feel excluded.
 We would love to see at least one teal pumpkin on every block – and it’s a terrific way for communities to come together to celebrate inclusion.”

 Being part of the Teal Pumpkin Project is simple.
 Supporters can:

 - Paint a pumpkin teal or buy a teal pumpkin at your local craft store or pharmacy, or print a free sign from FARE’s website.

-- Place your teal pumpkin or sign in front of your home to indicate non-food treats are available.
+- Place a teal pumpkin or Healthy Lombard sign in front of your home to indicate non-food treats are available.

 Launched nationally in 2014, the Teal Pumpkin Project has attracted supporters from 50 states and more than a dozen countries.
 The campaign was inspired by a local awareness activity conceived by Becky Basalone and run by the Food Allergy Community of East Tennessee.